vegaprotocol/specs/protocol/0014-ORDT-order_types.md

 * Once the remaining quantity is equal to the displayed quantity, no further refresh is possible.
 The order now behaves like a normal limit order and will leave the book if it trades away completely.

+* For an incoming order with size larger than the total displayed quantity at a given price level, the following procedure should be followed:

+  * The incoming order trades with all visible volume at the price level, whether an iceberg order or a vanilla limit order

+  * If there is still remaining volume in the order once all visible volume at the price level is used up, the remaining quantity is split between the non-visible components of all iceberg orders at this level according to their remaining volumes.
+For example if there are three iceberg orders with remaining volume 200 lots, 100 lots and 100 lots, an order for 300 lots would be split 150 to the first order and 75 to the two 100 lot orders.

+  * If there are still remaining iceberg orders at this point, refresh their volumes and continue trading.
+If the incoming order uses up all iceberg orders at this level, continue with any remaining volume to the next price level.

 #### Amendment